Table of Contents

 Forget about DSLR.
-These smartphone photography tips will prove that the possibility of increasing sales through high-resolution jewelry images is right at your fingertips!
+These smartphone photography tips will show you how to increase sales through high-resolution jewelry images using a device that’s right in your pocket!

 If you have not heard about the persuasive power of phoneography yet, you must be living under a rock.
 Phoneography, a term coined to define photography using your smartphones, carries with it undiscovered potential that could save you from your early market exit.

-After all, mobile phone photography has developed dramatically in just a short span of time.
+After all, mobile phone photography has developed dramatically in just a short period.
 To quote Richard Gray here, ‘mobile phone photographers are more prolific than average “big camera” enthusiasts.’
 This is because mobile phone photographers are always prepared wherever and whenever a photographic moment catches them.

 And why not?